rbshaffer/narg/README.md

 # List of topics
 * Introduction
-  1. Data formats, transforming data to relational matrix (spreadsheet-style).
+  1. Motivation, terminology, and data formats.
   2. Types of networks.
   3. Visualizing and describing network data.
 * Node and network properties